jorden-io/OpenGL-BP/README.md

-GLAD, GLM and OpenGL context boiler plate init mac os
+GLFW, GLAD, GLM and OpenGL context boiler plate for macOS